 1999 – Peter C. Doherty

 2002 – Arnold J. Levine

 2008 – Stephen P. Goff

 2012 – Angela Belcher

-Shortly after the death of Dr. Sulkin, Dr. Richard Finkelstein solicited support from Dr. Sulkin’s friends, colleagues, and Sulkin family members to establish a Memorial Scholarship Fund in Dr. Sulkin’s name to assist deserving graduate students.
-The Fund is held by the Southwestern Medical Foundation, and the income from the Fund is used to provide an annual scholarship of $1,000.
+Shortly after Dr. Sulkin's death, Richard Finkelstein, Ph.D., solicited support from Dr. Sulkin’s friends, colleagues, and Sulkin family members to establish a Memorial Scholarship Fund in Dr. Sulkin’s name to assist deserving graduate students.
+The Southwestern Medical Foundation holds the Fund, and the income from the Fund is used to provide an annual scholarship of $1,000.

 In consultation with Lorraine Sulkin Schein, the Fund was established to provide a competitive scholarship annually for a graduate student in Microbiology (basic, medical, and virology) enrolled at the Graduate School of Biomedical Sciences.
 Criteria for the awarding of the scholarship include: 1) demonstrated potential for a professional career in the subdisciplines of virology, general microbiology, or medical microbiology, and 2) the award will benefit the student’s educational program by encouraging participation in meetings or extramural courses or workshops.
 The details are as follows:

 - Eligibility.
 Entering or currently enrolled full-time students whose major area of concentration is general microbiology, medical microbiology, or virology.

 - Term of Award.
 Scholarships are awarded for one academic year, effective the registration date of the fall semester.